 All businesses in the City of Caldwell are required to have a Business Permit.
-Business Permits are reviewed by the Planning and Zoning Staff, the Building Department and the Fire Marshall.
+Business Permits are reviewed by the Planning and Zoning Staff, the Building Department, the Fire Department and the City Clerk.

 It shall be unlawful for any person to engage in a "home occupation" within the city without first having received a home occupation permit therefor to be issued by the city planning and zoning department.